 Tel.: 00 33 (0)5 53 47 36 09

-- No visit to Agen is complete without a stop at the city’s covered market, located across from the tourism office.
+- No visit to Agen is complete without a stop at the city’s covered market, located across from the Tourism Office.
 Open mornings daily, this is the prime spot to find local delicacies, produce and meats.
 Visit the historic Place des Laitiers on Saturdays for the organic market.

 - Walk down rue Beauville with its restored medieval houses, through the Place des Laitiers which has been the major trading place since the Middle Ages, then down the rue des Cornieres with its half-timbered houses.

-- Take a walk along the banks of the River Garonne, one of the five major rivers of France, for views of the town.
+- Take a walk along the banks of the River Garonne, one of the five major rivers of France, for lovely views of the town.

 - Parc en Ciel (located in Lacapelle Biron northwest of Agen) features a zoo, various gardens, waterfalls, a farm, duck lake, obstacle course and mini-golf.